IIIF/api/source/api/presentation/3.0/index.md

  * Other resource types _MUST NOT_ have a total.

 ##### next
 A link from a page resource to the next page resource that follows it in order.
-The resource _SHOULD_ be referenced by just its URI (from `@id`) but _MAY_ also have more information associated with it as an object.
+The resource _SHOULD_ be referenced by just its URI (from `id`) but _MAY_ also have more information associated with it as an object.

  * A collection _MAY_ have exactly one collection as its next page.
  * An annotation list _MAY_ have exactly one annotation list as its next page.
  * Other resource types _MUST NOT_ have next pages.

 ##### prev
 A link from a page resource to the previous page resource that precedes it in order.
-The resource _SHOULD_ be referenced by just its URI (from `@id`) but _MAY_ also have more information associated with it as an object.
+The resource _SHOULD_ be referenced by just its URI (from `id`) but _MAY_ also have more information associated with it as an object.

  * A collection _MAY_ have exactly one collection as its previous page.
  * An annotation list _MAY_ have exactly one annotation list as its previous page.